idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 The action handles boundary conditions, necessary materials for fluid properties, variables, variable initialization and various objects for turbulence modeling.

+!alert! note

+This action only supports Rhie-Chow interpolation for the determination of face velocities in the advection terms.
+The face interpolation of the advected quantities (e.g. upwind, average) can be controlled through the `*_advection_interpolation` action parameters.

+!alert-end!

 ## Automatically defined variables

 The NavierStokesFV action automatically sets up the variables which are